jcm-1/sg3_4-reverse/README.md

 Pillow: pip install pillow

 ## Demonstration Scripts
-WXWrite.ps1: Requires Windows PowerShell
+**WXWrite.ps1**: Requires Windows PowerShell
-A PowerShell Script with GUI that will take data from the user, format it correctly, and send it to the SpectraGen.
+A PowerShell Script with GUI that will take weather data from the user, format it correctly, and send it to the SpectraGen.

-BatchFetch_WithGUI.py: Requires Python3 and pySerial
+**BatchFetch_WithGUI.py**: Requires Python3 and pySerial (pip install pyserial)
-Python with TKInter GUI that allows the user to fetch a series of pages from a SpectraGen
+GUI based script that allows the user to fetch a series of pages from a SpectraGen

-BatchSend_WithGUI.py: Requires Python3 and pySerial
+**BatchSend_WithGUI.py**: Requires Python3 and pySerial (pip install pyserial)
-Python with TKInter GUI that allows the user to send a series of pages from a previouisly fetched file to a SpectraGen
+GUI based script that allows the user to send a series of pages from a previouisly fetched file to a SpectraGen

-PageEditor_WithGUI.py
-PageEditor - Allows creation of pages directly on a computer, or editing pages you've downloaded from a SpectraGen.
+**PageEditor_WithGUI.py**: Requires Python3, pySerial (pip install pyserial) and Pillow (pip install pillow) PageEditor - Allows creation of new pages directly on a computer, or editing pages you've downloaded from a SpectraGen.

 ## Scripts To Do/Plans
 WXWrite - needs to be converted to python for cross platform support